tejv/USBCx/README.md

 1. Duration field show the total duration a packet in us.
 2. Delta field show time difference between end of last packet and start of current packet in us.
 3. Start Delta : show the start time difference of last 2 selected messages in us.
-4. You can hide/show an column by right clicking on data view table header.
+4. You can hide/show any column by clicking "+" sign at top right corner of table view.
 5. You can rearrange columns as per your convenience by dragging column headers.
 6. Drag and drop a .ucx1 file onto data view will also open the file.
 7. If "OK" field is blue that means packet has EOP error.